Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 Other misc.
 VW quirks and maintenance, non priority

 If you have locking wheel lug bolts (star pattern instead of 6 sided hex head bolts), the key is in the small pouch in the tool kit.
 VW switched locking lug styles so if you're missing the key count the points on the bolt and buy one ASAP or have the dealer put in a regular 6 sided hex lug bolt.
-Also check the spare tire wheel well.
+VW no longer sells replacement lug keys although you can buy aftermarket ones that will fit online.
+Also check the spare tire wheel well and glovebox because sometimes the lug key is misplaced.

 You may also notice that the headlight plastic is oxidized and yellowed.
 Polishing the headlights will increase the headlight effectiveness and make it look better to.
 See 1000q: headlight polishing for more details.